U.S. Distressed Sales Share Drops to 10-Year Low in Q3 2017

 Cash Sales Share Up Annually for Second Straight Quarter Following 15 Quarters Down

 IRVINE, Calif. – Nov.
 2, 2017 — ATTOM Data Solutions, curator of the nation’s largest multi-sourced property database, today released its Q3 2017 U.S. Home Sales Report, which shows that distressed home sales — including bank-owned (REO) sales, third-party foreclosure auction sales, and short sales — accounted for 12.5 percent of all home sales in Q3 2017, down from 13.5 percent in the previous quarter and down from 14.1 percent in Q3 2016 to the lowest level since Q3 2007.
+For a detailed home sales data analysis, click here.

 “Distressed sales nationally are now the exception rather than the rule, and we would expect the distressed sale share to return to the pre-recession norm of single-digit percentages within the next year given the current downward trajectory,” said Daren Blomquist, senior vice president at ATTOM Data Solutions.
 “Distressed sales have become more localized in nature, with some of the biggest increases from a year ago in markets experiencing regional economic weakness or a natural disaster event that has triggered a jump in foreclosure activity.”